 Rijksmuseum App

-Before you visit, you need to download the Rijksmuseum app!
-The Rijksmuseum app is available for both Android and iOS devices.
-The app lets you buy tickets and check museum info, but it also does much more!
+Before you visit, you need to download the Rijksmuseum app, which is available for both Android and iOS devices.
+The app lets you buy tickets and check museum information, but it also does much more!

-The best feature of the Rijksmuseum app has to be the customized app for self-guided tours.
+The best feature of the Rijksmuseum app is the customized app for self-guided tours.
 Are you looking to see every seaside piece of art, or maybe you want a tour that shows you all the depictions of cats in the museum?
 With the Rijksmuseum app, you can create a custom tour showing everything.

-In addition, they kept kids in mind when they designed their app.
+In addition, they designed their app with kids in mind.
 You can find child-friendly tours around themes like Animals, Crazy Things, and the World!
-Don’t let the historic nature of the Rijksmuseum fool you; this is the perfect place to bring the kids!
+Don’t let the Rijksmuseum’s historic nature fool you; this is the perfect place to bring the kids!

 See Related: Best Travel Apps for Europe